People have tried to stop lava from flowing. This is why they failed

 (CNN)There's no way to stop lava.

-Once the fissures open and the hot stuff starts flowing, it's best to not fight nature.
+Once fissures open and the hot stuff starts flowing, it's best not to fight nature.

-"The flows cannot be stopped, but people have tried in the past," said from Benjamin Andrews, director of the Global Volcanism Program at the Smithsonian Nation Museum of Natural History.
+"The flows cannot be stopped, but people have tried in the past," said Benjamin Andrews, director of the Global Volcanism Program at the Smithsonian National Museum of Natural History.

-Flows can and have been diverted, though.
+Flows can and have been diverted though.
 The most famous example, Andrews cites, was in 1973 when the Eldfell volcano exploded on Heimaey, a small island in Iceland.

 "In that event, huge pumps were used to spray the advancing lava with seawater -- but this effort did not stop the flow, rather it redirected the flow and prevented it from inundating the harbor," he said, adding that portions of some towns were overrun with lava.
 One person died as a result of the eruption.

-In other cases, Andrews said, bombs were used in attempts to divert a lava flow, but that didn't work.
+In other cases, explosive bombs were used in attempts to divert a lava flow.

+One such example was in 1935 when a volcanic eruption on Mauna Loa sent lava toward the town of Hilo, on Hawaii's Big Island.
+Famed military leader George S. Patton, then a lieutenant colonel, oversaw a US Army operation in which military planes dropped bombs near the vent that was the source of the lava, according to the US Geological Survey.

+The eruption ended six days later, but the effectiveness of disrupting lava channels with bombs remains in dispute, the USGS said.

 Challenges